LifeInAnon/es_extended/README.md

 # es_extended
 FUSED WITH ESSENTIALMODE

+es_extended has been reported by DCMA for using Essentialmode without their permission and has been compiled all in one.
+(FUCK FIVEM)

 es_extended is a roleplay framework for FiveM.
 ESX is short for EssentialMode Extended.
 The to-go framework for creating an economy based roleplay server on FiveM and most popular on the platform, too!

 Featuring many extra resources to fit roleplaying servers, here's a taste of what's available: